Senate Republicans to move on rules change as Dems warn against going "nuclear"

 Thune, a South Dakota Republican, has touted the proposal as one with "a Democrat pedigree," citing a 2023 proposal to codify en bloc nominations of up to 10 nominees in Senate rules.
 Thune argued the GOP measure is "not as extensive," noting that it applies to subcabinet level nominees and not judicial nominees.
 "But the proposals share the same objective — and that is providing for confirming groups of nominees all together so the president can have its team in place and so the Senate can focus on the important legislative work in its charge."

 The majority leader filed a resolution Monday to authorize the "en bloc," or all at once, consideration of 48 nominees.
-On Thursday, the Senate is set to take a procedural vote on the resolution, which is expected to fall short of the 60-vote threshold needed to advance most measures in the upper chamber.
-Senate Republicans are then expected to move to overrule the chair, lowering the threshold to a simple majority.
+Heading into the day Thursday, the Senate was set to take a procedural vote on the resolution, which was expected to fall short of the 60-vote threshold needed to advance most measures in the upper chamber.
+Senate Republicans were then expected to move to overrule the chair, lowering the threshold to a simple majority.

+But the possibility of a last-minute bipartisan deal began emerging Thursday, bringing the Senate floor to a standstill amid talks.

+"It's in their court," Thune told reporters of a possible deal with Democrats, which he said "basically" resembled a proposal that Democratic Sen. Amy Klobuchar of Minnesota and independent Sen. Angus King of Maine introduced in 2023.

 Because the Senate often relies on unanimous consent to speed up floor consideration, any single senator can delay the process.
 And in recent years, both Democrats and Republicans have made pushes to change the confirmation process, including by cutting down the time requirements for the nominations and reducing the number of votes needed to a simple majority.